Tekuor/capstone/README.md

 #### Backend

-From the backend folder run `pip install requirements.txt`.
-All required packages are included in the requirements file.
+From the root folder run `pip install requirements.txt`.
+All required packages are included in the requirements file with environment variables in the setup.sh file.

 To run the application run the following commands:
 ```